 Inside: Is kids’ art clutter driving you crazy?
 Implement this super simple system for dealing with kids’ artwork to eliminate decision fatigue and keep your home clutter-free.

 I’m a big fan of simple storage solutions designed to work with your family’s habits, not against them.
-Today, I’m sharing my super simple method for figuring out how to store your kid’s artwork.
+That’s why I’m giving you my super simple method for figuring out how to store your kid’s artwork.

 If there’s anything that can bring on decision fatigue, it’s deciding what to do with ALL THE PAPER.
 Seriously, how can one child (let alone two more) produce so much art?!